Torque Measurement using Windows Software

 Data Logging Options

 For simple logging from one instrument you can use the free ComDebug program.
-For more logging options from many instruments use the Windmill Logger program and load the *.ims file you've just created.
+In the Message Edit screen click Run.

 If you are getting accurate data readings, but much slower than expected, change your sampling rate.
 With serial communications Windmill can make 5 readings per second per channel.
 So it can record one measurement every 0.2 seconds.
 If you have the sampling interval set much smaller than this, then Windmill may slow down considerably and only make a couple of readings per minute.